msherazsadiq/21I-0523_21I0586-Assignment_2_CY_T_DB/README.md

     ORDER BY s.SellerID;

 <ul>
-  <li><b>Challenges</b><br> Understanding multiple joins and their relationships and Aggregating data across multiple tables</li>
+  <li><b>Challenges</b><br> Counting products sold by each seller, including those with no sales</li>
-  <li><b>Solution</b><br>  The concept of joining multiple tables using different join types.
-In this query, two inner joins are used to connect the Product, OrderItem, and Orders tables based on their respective IDs.
-To aggregate data from multiple tables using aggregate functions and GROUP BY.
-The query calculates total revenue by multiplying quantity and price from different tables and then groups the results by product category to provide a summarized overview. </li>
+  <li><b>Solution</b><br>  Recognize that LEFT JOIN includes all rows from the left table (Seller) and matches corresponding rows from the right tables (Product and OrderItem).
+COUNT() aggregates product IDs, and GROUP BY ensures counts are calculated for each seller.
+This query aims to count the total number of products sold by each seller, including sellers with no sales.
+It utilizes LEFT JOINs to combine the Seller, Product, and OrderItem tables, ensuring all sellers are included.
+COUNT() aggregates the product IDs, and GROUP BY groups the results by seller to provide individual product counts for each seller. </li>
 </ul>